 But here is the catch: Your supply works on a two to five day lag from the demand.
 Meaning, baby is going to need to send the demand message for a few days before your body delivers the supply.
 THIS is the growth spurt period.

 If this doesn’t happen after five days of growth spurting, check your work.
-Get a weight check on your baby and see your kick ass IBCLC.
+Get a weight check on your baby and see your IBCLC.
 One cannot endure more than about three days of growth spurt madness.
 Five is really hard.
-Anything longer can be straight torture, which leads to insanity.
 Do yourself a favor and find out what is going on.
-Here is an example from Balanced Breastfeeding Mama (and Birth Center nurse) Jenn:

-Weeks Five to Seven: Probably Not a Growth Spurt, but Rather a Leap
+Weeks Five to Seven: Maybe Not a Growth Spurt, but Rather a Leap

 The first Wonder Week falls around five weeks from your baby’s due date.
 The App is super cool because it allows you to enter your baby’s due date and birth date and it adjusts itself accordingly.
 Some moms find using the due date is more accurate while others find using the birth date is more accurate.
 Play around with it and see how it works for you.